karthikraj-duraisamy/ShapesImage/README.md

 ### Sample

-Please see and excute the sample app in this repository.
+Please see and execute the sample app in this repository.

 ### Applications using ShapesImage